Ben Gummer: Political views

 Gummer used his maiden speech to argue for rapid deficit and debt reduction and penal reform.
 He has spoken strongly against votes for prisoners, but in favour of more constructive prison and probation sentences.

 He has described himself as "a libertarian" and has said that he has "absolutely no problem" with gay marriage, subsequently voting for it in Parliament.
 He also added his name to an amendment to clause one of the Protection of Freedoms Bill, which calls for the word 'insulting' to be dropped from section 5 of the Public Order Act.
-Gummer was strongly in favour of the United Kingdom remaining in the European Union and described himself as "devastated" by the result.
+Gummer was strongly in favour of the United Kingdom remaining in the European Union and described himself as "devastated" by the result in favour of withdrawal from the EU in the Brexit referendum.

 Tax statements

-In 2012, Gummer proposed annual tax statements intended to show itemised spending per department in proportion to the amount the taxpayer paid in the year to date.
-Gummer's proposal was favourably received by the press in the UK and in the US by the Wall Street Journal It was included in the 2012 Budget and due for introduction in 2014 with George Osborne calling it "an excellent idea".
+In 2012, Gummer proposed annual Tax Statements intended to show itemised spending per department in proportion to the amount the taxpayer paid in the year to date.
+Gummer's proposal was favourably received by the press in the UK and in the US by The Wall Street Journal It was included in the 2012 Budget and due for introduction in 2014 with George Osborne calling it "an excellent idea".
 The TaxPayers' Alliance subsequently honoured Gummer as their 'Pin-Up of the Month'.

 It was also supported by the prime minister.
 Gummer's breakdown showed that someone with a salary of £25,500 in 2012 would be paying for the following through their income tax and national insurance contributions: